Gurkirat-singh-oye/Python-text-scraper/README.md

 # Python-text-scraper
 This script scraps data (Text) from a given link and calculate some parameters from it.
-This script works for pages of a given website at a time.
+This script works for pages of a given website.

-at the moment it is using "Input - Copy.csv" for the urls and the website right now is TimesOfIndia whose five articles are being scraped.
+at the moment it is using "Input - Copy.csv" for the urls and the website right now is TimesOfIndia whose five articles can scraped. (for sentimental analysis)

 ## Additional Packages Required:
 - Pandas